What Christmas Looked Like the Year You Were Born

 Even the littlest kids can get involved with holiday baking!
 Not sure which tasks are best for your littlest bakers?
 We’ve got a list of tasks appropriate for tiny tots all the way up to preteens.
 These are the best Christmas sweaters you can buy.

 The ’90s were prime time for matching sibling Christmas outfits.
 These girlies got it right with their adorable lace and floral dresses.
-These are the classic dresses every woman should own.

 Who doesn’t love a good Christmas morning surprise?
 Looks like this young woman got the gift on the top of her list: a proposal!
 For the rest of us, there’s always cinnamon rolls.